e10v/rico/README.md

 Access these attributes and use `xml.etree.ElementTree` API to gain low-level control over the document and its elements.

-Also **rico** provides the following functions for working with `xml.etree.ElementTree.Element` objects:
+Also, **rico** provides the following functions for working with `xml.etree.ElementTree.Element` objects:
 * `parse_html` parses HTML from a string.
 * `indent_html` indents an HTML element tree visually.
 * `strip_html` removes unnecessary whitespace.